Baldomo/makesh/README.md

 ---

 ### `generate.sh`
-Simple shell script which generates a `make.sh` example file in your root project directory (or an arbitrary directory).
+Simple shell script which generates a `make` example file in your root project directory (or an arbitrary directory).
 Get more information with

 ```shell